BY SOFO ARCHON

 - Suppressing anger, sadness or other “negative” emotions

-- Being constantly concerned about what others think of them
+- Constantly worrying about what others think of them

-- Feeling hurt when someone criticizes something they said or did
+- Feeling hurt when someone criticizes what they said or did

 - Being afraid of making a fool of themselves